vicenteherrera/kubernetes_tutorial/docs/06_helm.md

 We need to specify the _rbac.create=true_ variable for it to work in Azure, because it uses role-based access control (RBAC) to limit access to cluster resources.

-To check Prometheu's pods in the monitoring namespace use:
+To check Prometheus' pods in the monitoring namespace use:

 ```
 $ kubectl get pods --namespace monitoring